atsukotominaga/music-teaching/README.md

 - [script](#Script)
     + Max 7 for an experimental programme
     + R for data analysis
-    + Rmd for generating an instruction sheet for an experimenter (html)
+    + Rmd for generating an instruction sheet for an experimenter (output:html)
-    + Jupyter notebook for generating stimuli (png)
+    + Jupyter notebook for generating stimuli (output:png)
-    + Lilypond for generating sheet music (pdf)
+    + Lilypond for generating sheet music (output:pdf)

 - [material](#Material)
     + Photoshop files for stimuli (psd)